Barszczyk0/Notes/PortSwigger/Advanced_topics/JWT/JWT_authentication_bypass_via_algorithm_confusion.md

 ## Exploitation
 ### Explaination of algorithm confusion attack
 The idea behind of algorithm confusion is that in certain circumstances (bad implementan) public key may be treated by server as symmetric key.
-Attacker can bypass token validation by: modifying algorithm filed to symmetric algorithm, taking public key and using it to sign JWT token.
+Attacker can bypass token validation by: modifying algorithm field to symmetric algorithm, taking public key and using it to sign JWT token.

 Full explaination - [PortSwigger](https://portswigger.net/web-security/jwt/algorithm-confusion).
 ```js